swapp-ai/ifc-docs/README.md

 - Scaling between world coordinates and sheet (paper) units is explicitly modeled at the `View` level.
 - Elements may carry custom `IfcPropertySet` attributes for interoperability, metadata, and reference links to original BIM elements.

+### Related IFC Features

+#### Styling

+IFC supports element geometry styling, including colors, hatching, line styles, widths, and fonts.
+Visualization support for these styles varies widely among IFC viewers.
+This proposal assumes that styling definitions, when desired, can be added to any IFC (2D or 3D) element within the existing IFC specification, making it orthogonal to this proposal.
+This proposal focuses on drawing automation and manipulation, rather than exact reproduction of outputs such as PDFs.

+#### Property Sets

+All IFC elements can have custom properties and attributes.
+BIM vendors exporting 2D IFC documentation (and other IFC elements) can store additional metadata (e.g., application-specific identifiers) in these custom property sets to enable re-importing the file back into their proprietary software.

 ## Proposed Hierarchy and Entities